 Tyre Tensioning: What is it and why do you need to know?

-After being on the road for three years you would think we would have come across most things that could upset your day when using a caravan.
+After being on the road for three years, you would think we would have come across most things that could upset your day when using a caravan, particularly regards to tyres.
 Well, we are here to attest that we can add one more thing to the already-long list of things that can go wrong.

 So, for your educational pleasure, I present problem number 999: Tyre tensioning when reversing.
 As you can imagine, after a few years of reversing our caravan into all types of weird and wonderful, not to mention impossibly tight spots, it’s a wonder we haven’t encountered this problem before.
 Obviously we have been very lucky.